The following publications have been published by EFFRA.

 Sir Barnes Wallis (1887 to 1979)

-Individual copies of the book can also be obtained by sending your name and address, along with a cheque made out to “The Effingham Residents Association” endorsed on the back “Barnes Wallis Commemorative Booklet” for £6.50 which includes postage and packing to:
+Individual copies of the book can also be obtained by sending your name and address, along with a cheque for £11.35 which includes postage (signed delivery) and packing made out to “The Effingham Residents Association” endorsed on the back: Not Just Bouncing Bombs! to:

 Please allow 30 days for receipt and include a telephone number for any queries.